All Therapy Therapy Services

 - Support people in improving relational skills

 - Enhance an individual’s capacity to pick up social signals that are important in human relationships.
-Professionals may evaluate this data and use it to educate clients realize how their behaviors impact others.
+Professionals may evaluate this data and use it to educate clients to realize how their behaviors impact others.

 The benefits of therapy dogs in the class